1

 Potato and Pepper Sausage Bake

 When my family smells this dish baking in the oven, they know they are in for a treat!
-If you like spice, add a pinch of red pepper flakes or use hot Italian sausage instead of the milder version. —Ashli Claytor, Chesapeake, Virginia
+If you like spice, add a pinch of red pepper flakes or switch the mild Italian sausage to hot Italian sausage. —Ashli Claytor, Chesapeake, Virginia

 Quick Mango Sorbet